jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 ![image](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/assets/129892021/92c0cdba-913f-4af4-bca7-52f9a00eb0c9)
 > Outliers are not overly distinguished as there is a good bit of variability in the grouping.

 We see that over time, the number of fires has declined while both the acres burnt, and the total fire suppression cost have increased.
-This is a key finding for my clients and one that requires further investigation.
+This is a key finding for my clients and one that requires further investigation beyond this report.
+A number of explanations could factor in.
+Also, there are a few outlier data points (called out under graphs above) but they were not discarded.

 ![image](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/assets/129892021/d3f056bd-2e92-4976-aa1a-1d298f705705)
 > To no surpise, there is a relatively strong positive relationship between fields like "Suppression Cost per Fire" and "Acres Burnt" (correlation of 0.64) and there is a strong positive relationship between fields like "Total Fire Suppression Cost" and "Suppression Cost per Fire" (correlation of 0.96).
 Inversely, there are low positive correlations and low negative correlations for the feature "Fires."
 The feature "Year over Year Change in Fire Suppression Cost" also has low positive correlations.